muses-code-js/express-workshop-2/_challenges/challenge2.md

     define: |
       The DELETE request method indicates that a request is intended to result in data being deleted by the server.
        [MDN HTTP docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)
+  - term: Array.filter()
+    define: A function on array objects that lets you create another array that contains subset of the current one.
+[MDN Array.filter() docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
 ---

 This challenge adds the ability to delete posts to your app.